 Whether hedge funds actually provide returns to justify their big fees is another question.
 Many don’t, so research carefully before sinking your money into an expensive product that promises to beat the market.

-Of course real estate isn’t without its downsides.
-This is arguably the most illiquid asset you can purchase, and even if you can sell the property easily it sometimes takes years for real estate to truly appreciate in value.
+Of course, real estate isn’t without its downsides.
+This is arguably the most illiquid asset you can purchase.
+That’s because even if you can sell the property easily, it sometimes takes years for real estate to appreciate in value.
 What’s more, this is a highly speculative asset class.
 While a very strong investment category overall, there is a very real element of risk here.
 Buy into the wrong market or at the wrong time and you can lose a lot of money.

 But money unlocks opportunities, and if you buy into the right market at the right time … well that’s a very different story.

-The choices of what to do with $500,000 are legion.
+The choices of what to do with $500,000 are abundant.
 Among them are hedge funds, real estate and index funds.
-While index funds are often bought by people with a low net worth, they can also be attractive to the wealthy.
+While people with a lower net worth often buy index funds, they can also be attractive to the wealthy.
 That’s because some index funds track highly speculative indices that hold the potential for outsized gains.
 They can also be attractive to the wealthy by serving as the proverbial anchor to windward for a six-figure portfolio.

 Tips for Investing

-- Since it’s not a good idea to put all your financial eggs in one basket, prudently allocating your assets, whether they amount to $500,000 or not, is important.
+- Never put all your financial eggs in one basket.
+Be sure to prudently allocate your assets across various areas of the market.
 An asset allocation calculator can be a useful guide for this.

 Photo credit: ©iStock.com/Farknot_Architect, ©iStock.com/Juanmonino, ©iStock.com/Nikada